 • Block for lips and sunscreen [not less than 45 SFP]

 • 2 Water bottles or hydrating system CamelBak or similar

 • 1 Stainless steel thermos of one liter or a half liter [useful for high camps]

 • 4 Hand warmers (for summit day)

 • Personal care elements [small towel and soap, baby wipes recommended]

 • Book, iPod, games or anything that helps to distract you

 • Pee bottle with wide mouth [Useful at higher camps]

 • Pocket-knife note: always pack sharp objects in hold baggage

-• Your favourite energy bars or gel.
+• Your favorite energy bars or gel.